gbdev/pandocs/content/Video_Display.md

 ### The Window

-Besides background, there is also a \"window\" overlaying the background.
+Besides background, there is also a "window" overlaying the background.
 The window is not scrollable, that is, it is always displayed starting from its left upper corner.
 The location of a window on the screen can be adjusted via WX and WY registers.
 Screen